Configuration Parameters

 String

-Path to the file (in PEM format) containing trusted CA certificates
+Path to a file (in the PEM format) containing trusted CA certificates

 ssl-capath